 - Add the smoked paprika, dried thyme, bay leaf, and canned diced tomatoes with their juices.
 Stir to combine all ingredients thoroughly.

 - Pour in the chicken broth, scraping up any browned bits from the bottom of the pot for depth of flavor.
+Bring to a gentle boil.

 - About 10 minutes before finishing, add the green beans so they stay crisp-tender and vibrant in color.
+This preserves texture and color.

 - Remove the bay leaf, taste, and adjust seasoning with additional salt and freshly cracked pepper if needed.